vinlin24/cs143-notebooks/08 Normal Forms and Intro to Transactions.md

 - When a user starts a transaction, they now have a level of "exclusivity" over the database.
 Bob was first to begin a transaction.
 While the transaction was active, Alice could not write (`INSERT INTO`) nor could she start her own transaction.
 - Users outside of the transaction still have read access though, as evidenced by Alice still being able to run `SELECT`.
 - While a transaction is active, writes during that transaction appear to have taken effect for the user owning the transaction.
 Bob inserted `1` and was able to read it back out in a subsequent query.
 - While a transaction is active, writes during that transaction do *not* appear to have taken effect for other users.
 Alice queried the table after Bob inserted `1`, but Alice could not see the new `1`.
+It's as if the writes were buffered privately for Bob only.
 - When a transaction is committed, the writes actually materialize for all users.
 After Bob commits the transaction, both Alice and Bob could see the newly inserted `1`.
 - When a transaction is committed, the exclusive control ends as well.
-After Bob commits the transaction, Alice is now able to start her own transaction.
+After Bob commits the transaction, Alice is now able to start her own transaction and perform writes.

 This demonstrates the power of transactions.
 They temporarily restrict control to a user to prevent [concurrent interference](#isolationexercise-3-armageddon), and they ensure that side effects (writes) of a transaction do not actually materialize [until the entire thing is committed](#atomicityexercise-1-free-points-for-all).